Volkanco/AzureDeploy/OMSSolutions/AzureVMInventory/README.md

 If you **dont** have an existing OMS Log Analytics Workspace, the template will create and deploy this for you.

-## Deploying the Azure Storage Analytics Solution
+## Deploying the Azure VM Inventory Solution

 ### Follow these instructions to deploy the solution into an existing - or new Log Analytics Workspace